 There was always a clay pot of fragrant pinto beans cooking at Big Mama's house.
 But you can use canned pinto beans, or any favorite legume including: black beans, black-eyed peas, lentils, white or red beans.

 The cheapest way to go is with a package of dried beans.
 If you want to go for making a pot of your own beans then just check out my video below of Miss Patties Red Beans recipe - it's vegetarian (blogpost with text and photos here,) and for a soul food version just add a ham hock or a few slices of bacon.
 (This recipe is great for Navy or white, pinto and black beans - I also have a lentil bean recipe, just click here.)
 I like to keep a few Ziploc bags of frozen cooked beans in the freezer to use when I make my Mom's Mexican Rice recipe, which pairs perfectly and is just a click away.

 Whether you use canned or fresh cooked beans, the only prep you have to do is heat up half a cup in a teaspoon of oil, and mash them with a fork.
 (I sometimes even find cheap beans already refried.)
-And you finish by scrambling in 4 or 5 eggs.
+And you finish by scrambling in 3-4 eggs.
 It couldn't be simpler, and it's a hearty and cheap way to start the day.

-You can serve Scrambled Eggs and Refried Beans any way you like, with corn or flour tortillas, and even a bagel or English muffin.
+You can serve Scrambled Eggs and Refried Beans any way you like, with corn or flour tortillas (for tacos or burritos,) and even a bagel or English muffin.
 To kick it up a notch sprinkle on some of your favorite cheese, or add a scoop of my Pico de Gallo Salsa (recipe here.)
 And make sure to put out a bottle of hot sauce!